Sinus Infection Treatment and Causes

 Sinus surgery is recommended for people who are suffering from chronic sinus issues due to a physical abnormality in the nose including:

 During sinus surgery, tissue and bone will be removed to open the sinuses.
 This involves cutting, bleeding, and a long recovery time.
-Traditional sinus surgery is a good choice for people who need it but you may be a candidate for a better solution.
+While traditional sinus surgery remains an effective option for certain conditions, balloon sinuplasty offers a minimally invasive alternative for eligible patients.
+The best treatment approach depends on individual circumstances, which we assess during your consultation.

 Balloon Sinuplasty: A minimally invasive long-term sinus solution

 The procedure is done in the office and takes about an hour.
 During the procedure, a small balloon is placed in the nasal passage and then inflated so that the sinuses can drain easily.
-After the procedure, you will experience almost immediate relief and a short recovery period of a day or two.
+Many patients report significant relief shortly after the procedure, with recovery periods often lasting a few days.

 Frederick Breathe Free is here to provide you with long lasting sinus relief.